nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 }, 1000)
 ```

-A common usecase is to convert this to a `Promise` so that consumers can work with this using `async` functions and `await`ing the relevant function call.
+A common usecase is to convert this to a `Promise` so that consumers can work with this using `async` functions and `await`ing the relevant function call

 The basic method for doing this consists of returning a `Promise` and handling the rejection or resolution within the callback.
 For example, we can create a promise-based version of `setTimeout` using this approach: